mutt0-ds/mutt0-ds.github.io/content/posts/2023/11/ai-tweaked-data-saturdays-notes.md

 #### SQL Managed Instance Details

-Entire SQL Server instance with PaaS advantages.
+- Entire SQL Server instance with PaaS advantages.
-Azure manages hardware and all what's under the hood.
+- Azure manages hardware and all what's under the hood.
-Convenient, duplicated, and region-secured backups.
+- Convenient, duplicated, and region-secured backups.
 This is already a game changer.
-High availability through ready clones, with consideration for potential connection disruption during a switch.
+- High availability through ready clones, with consideration for potential connection disruption during a switch.

 #### The AWS offer

-Different offerings from Azure, but fundamental features are similar.
+- Different offerings from Azure, but fundamental features are similar.
-Azure holds exclusivity on SQL Server; AWS updates may have a delayed rollout.
+- Azure holds exclusivity on SQL Server; AWS updates may have a delayed rollout.

 #### Fleet Manager - New Azure Feature

-Legislation mandates one DB per tenant.
+- Thumb's rule: one DB per tenant.
-Fleet Manager assists in scaling numerous databases.
+- Fleet Manager assists in scaling numerous databases (in the order of thousands).
-Databases can be categorized into tiers for balanced priority and power.
+- Databases can be categorized into tiers for balanced priority and power.
-Fleet represents a pool with characteristics similar to an elastic pool.
+- Kind of a pool of pools

 ## 📐 T-SQL performance tips & tricks by Sergio Govoni